Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/annotations/argument-custom.md

 }
 ```

-#### Create the custom argument and suggestions:
+### Create the custom argument and suggestions:

-:::tip TIP - More Practical Example
+:::tip More Practical Example
 This code is a simplified version of the code from the **EternalEconomy** Plugin.
 See the full code of the EternalEconomy Plugin on [GitHub](https://github.com/EternalCodeTeam/EternalEconomy).
 :::